UVC Is Efficient and Safe

 ...Back to top

 American Ultraviolet Germicidal Fixtures feature the highest High Output (HO) Lamps, which provide even greater efficiency than lamps other companies offer.
-And these lamps don't lose as much germicidal energy when temperatures fall within the HVAC system, enabling them to kill more mold and bacteria across a wider temperature and air velocity range than all others.
+And these lamps don't lose as much germicidal energy when temperatures fall within the HVAC system, enabling them to inactivate more mold and bacteria across a wider temperature and air velocity range than all others.

 UVC Germicidal Fixtures from American Ultraviolet also:

-- Resist moisture, which prevents corrosion on lamp ends and electrical connections that can shorten lamp life (our fixtures actually outlive the lamps)
+- Resist moisture, which prevents corrosion on lamp ends and electrical connections that can shorten lamp life (our fixtures outlive the lamps)

 - Feature patent pending lamps that are the easiest to install and replace